Jagritidas1988/Hello-world/README.md

 # Hello-world
-My first program on Githu
+My first program on Github
+This is really nice!